Moon Knight: Technology and equipment

 As Moon Knight, Spector typically wears lightweight, kevlar body armor and a specially constructed, silver glider-cape that can catch winds and thermal updrafts.
 He typically wears metal bracers on his wrists and calves.
 Later costumes have added metal plates providing extra protection to his chest and shoulders.
 Moon Knight employs a variety of weapons over the course of his career, many of which involve or are made of silver.
 His most commonly used weapons are his silver crescent-darts (some of which are blunt, some of which are blades) and an adamantium-reinforced truncheon that can fire a grappling hook and extend into a bō staff.
 At times, he has also used nunchaku and a compound bow.
 For a brief time, Moon Knight wore gauntlets with spiked knuckles.

 At one point, Moon Knight accepted golden and ivory Egyptian-themed weapons created by followers of Khonshu.
 These included bolas, golden scarab-shaped darts, an ivory boomerang, throwing irons, an axe-shaped lasso-grapple, and a golden ankh-shaped blunt weapon which glowed in the presence of danger.
 These items were later replaced with duplicate weapons designed by Hawkeye.

 In a period while suffering from health issues, Moon Knight adopts thin, lightweight adamantium armor for greater protection.
 During this time, he acquires an adamantium staff, a truncheon capable of firing a cable line, and gauntlets that fire crescent darts.

 During the events of "Dark Reign," the Tinkerer makes Moon Knight carbonadium armor with joint-locking functions, reinforcing his strength.
 Moon Knight uses this feature to support a building from collapsing, despite a lack of superhuman strength.
 Additionally, the armor could instantly assemble around his body after being triggered by remote control.

 For transportation, Moon Knight employs a variety of sophisticated aircraft such as the Mooncopter and the Angelwing, a mini-jet featuring VTOL (vertical take-off and landing) and 20mm cannons.
 At times, Moon Knight has also used a white, customized motorcycle, a remote-controlled white limousine, and a remote-controlled crescent-shaped drone/glider capable of carrying a single person.

-During the onset of the "Age of Khonshu" event, Marc was provided by the cult whom worships his divinity with magical Ankhs that enabled him to drain away and utilize the primordial powers bestowed upon Earth's Mightiest through their colorful prehistoric ancestry.
+During the onset of the "Age of Khonshu" event, Marc was provided by the cult who worships his divinity with magical Ankhs that enabled him to drain away and utilize the primordial powers bestowed upon Earth's Mightiest through their colorful prehistoric ancestry.
 Taking the powers of The Iron Fist from Daniel Rand, the vengeance spirit Zarathos from The Ghost Rider alongside his hellcharger, and the mystical abilities pertaining to the Sorcerer Supreme Doctor Strange.
 He acquired these with the intent of assimilating those of the Star Brand, the Phoenix Force and the Odin-Force-imbued Mjolnir belonging to All-Father Thor as well.